-Step 5: Use the checkboxes to select files that you want to delete.
+Step 5: Use the checkboxes to select the files that you want to delete.
 Once selected, you’ll see the amount of storage occupied by the selected files at the top.

 2. Clear Temporary Files With Disk Cleanup

 Another way to clear temporary files on Windows is via the Disk Cleanup utility.
-Unlike the Settings app, Disk Cleanup lets you clear temporary files for each drive and partition separately.
+Unlike the Settings app, Disk Cleanup lets you clear temporary files for each drive partition separately.
 Here’s how to use it.

-Step 1: Click on the Search icon on the Taskbar, type in disk cleanup, and select the first result that appears.
+Step 1: Click the Search icon on the Taskbar, type in disk cleanup, and select the first result that appears.